 Clinical Features And Natural History Top

 1. CBC: White blood cell (WBC) counts are elevated in all patients with CML, with mature and immature granulocytes at all stages of development, thrombocytosis (in a third of patients), and basophilia.
 Differential blood count reveals a left shift that may extend to blasts and includes promyelocytes, myelocytes, metamyelocytes, less frequently erythroblasts.
-Hemoglobin levels at diagnosis are usually normal.
-Platelet counts may be elevated.
+Hemoglobin levels at diagnosis are typically normal.

-2. Bone marrow examination: Bone marrow aspiration and trephine biopsy usually reveal increased bone marrow cellularity with an elevated proportion of cells of neutrophilic (similar to that observed in peripheral blood) and megakaryopoietic lineages.
+2. Bone marrow examination: Required to confirm the chronic phase.
+Bone marrow aspiration and trephine biopsy reveal increased bone marrow cellularity with an elevated proportion of cells of neutrophilic (similar to that observed in peripheral blood) and megakaryopoietic lineages.

-3. Cytogenetic and molecular studies of bone marrow (Ph chromosome) and peripheral blood are performed both to establish the diagnosis and to monitor minimal residual disease and response to treatment.
+3. Cytogenetic and molecular studies of bone marrow (Ph chromosome) are performed both to establish diagnosis and exclude additional cytogenetic abnormalities.